starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/overview.md

 ## Derived reads

-Derived reads are ordinary functions, getters, and formulas that read reactive state.
+Derived reads are ordinary functions, getters, methods, and formulas that read reactive state.
+In the cart example, `items` and `itemCount` are just getters above the private collection.
 Starbeam records what they read when they run, then uses that read trace to validate cached work or update framework renderers.

 You do not have to maintain a userland dependency graph.